mdb/mdb.github.io/content/blog/2021-04-25-terraform-workspace-naming.md

 Specifically, a few arguable advantages of workspaces include:

 1. Out of the box state isolation
-2. The creation and management of infinite new environments is relatively low effort
+2. Creating and managing infinite new environments is relatively low effort
-3. DRY-ness
+3. Code DRY-ness and simplicity
-4. Low effort feature flag capabilities
+4. Simple feature flag capabilities

 ### 1. Out of the box state isolation